 Q: What if my principal tells me that I am not allowed to refuse the tests, pressures my child to take the test, or treats my child unfairly for refusing?

 Many teachers and principals are supportive of students and parents who boycott the tests, but some are not.
-If you have difficulty, refer your principal to Fact Sheet 17-5: Facts for Parents on Opting Out of State Tests, which clearly states that the State Education department no longer questions a parent's right to opt out of state tests.
-If that is not effective, contact us and we will try to assist you.
+If you have difficulty, refer your principal to this NY State Education Department document, which, while mostly pro-test propaganda, makes clear that the state no longer questions a parent's right to opt out of state tests.
+It also clarifies that there are no consequences for children who refuse.
+If you still need help, call NY State Senator Robert Jackson at 212-544-0173, and contact us; we will try to assist you.

 Q: What if I refuse permission for my child to take the test but the school makes my child take it anyway?